 - Patient Participant

-To ensure patients feel supported throughout, we designed an innovative end-to-end primary care experience that extends across the entire healthcare journey.
-Each service component is designed as a complimentary to add value to the existing services.
-We also designed an AI-powered patient portal to enhance efficiency and optimize collaboration in the current healthcare system.
+We designed an innovative end-to-end primary care experience that extends across the entire healthcare journey to ensure patients feel supported throughout.
+To make this work within the current healthcare system, each service component is designed as a complimentary to add value to the existing services.
+We also designed an AI-powered patient portal to enhance efficiency and optimize collaboration.

 Quality care in a short appointment